 Engine specs comparison

-- The Echo PB-9010T's fuel tank has a volume of 83.8 fl.oz., exceeding the 67.6 fl.oz. of the Stihl BR 800 C-E MAGNUM®.
-Therefore, you may store more fuel in the device and theoretically operate it longer, if their engines are equally demanding.
+- The Echo PB-9010T boasts a larger fuel tank capacity, with 83.8 fl.oz., surpassing the 67.6 fl.oz. of the Stihl BR 800 C-E MAGNUM®.
+Consequently, you can store more fuel, potentially extending operational time, assuming similar engine fuel consumption rates.

 - Each of these blowers requires a fuel/oil mix to operate, as the Echo PB-9010T features a 2-cycle engine, and the Stihl BR 800 C-E MAGNUM® is powered by the Stihl 4-Mix 4-stroke engine.